enatsek/Debian-Ubuntu/debpackaging.md

 This file contains metadata used by package managers.
 It consists of fields and their corresponding values.

 Most fields have single-line values, but some support multiple lines.
-For multi-line fields, each line after the first must begin with a space or tab.
+For multi-line fields, each line after the first one must begin with a space or tab.

 **Fields in a binary package:**